Chris Andersen: College career

-During high school, Andersen was convinced to take up basketball by the varsity basketball coach, who said the sport could give him a chance at a college scholarship.
-Andersen could not get the grades to attend the University of Houston, but went to Blinn College in Brenham, where the coach was the father of Andersen's high school coach.
+As a teenager, Andersen was convinced to take up basketball by the varsity basketball coach at Iola High School, Robert Stewart, who said the sport could give him a chance at a college scholarship.
+Andersen could not get the grades to attend the University of Houston, but went to Blinn College in Brenham, where Stewart's father, Ernest, once served as athletic director.
 He played one season with the Blinn Buccaneers, leading the National Junior College Athletic Association players in blocks.

 Professional career

 Jiangsu Dragons (1999–2000)

 Convinced that he could play professionally, Andersen dropped out of Blinn in 1999, not knowing he had to officially apply for the NBA draft to get picked up.
-Andersen's high school coach arranged for him to play a series of exhibition games with the semi-professional Texas Ambassadors, and a game in China led Andersen to get an offer to join the Jiangsu Nangang Dragons of the Chinese Basketball Association.
+Andersen's high school coach arranged for him to play a series of exhibition games with the semi-professional Texas Ambassadors, and a game in China led Andersen to get an offer to join the Jiangsu Dragons of the Chinese Basketball Association.